-Discrimination: Members/Vendors of The Farmers Market, Market employees, volunteers, and other persons selling at the Market or participating in Market functions, whether dealing with customers of the Market or with other Market members/Vendors, shall not discriminate against any individual in regard to selling of products, hiring, promotion, discipline, or other matters because of age, sex, race, creed, color, national origin, sexual orientation or identity, or the presence of any physical, mental, or sensory disability.
+Discrimination: Members/vendors of the Chewelah Farmers Market, market employees, volunteers, and other persons selling at the market or participating in market functions, whether dealing with customers of the market or with other market members/vendors, shall not discriminate against any individual in regard to selling of products, hiring, promotion, discipline, or other matters because of age, sex, race, creed, color, national origin, sexual orientation or identity, or the presence of any physical, mental, or sensory disability.

-Sexual Harassment: Sexual harassment is a practice that violates federal equal employment opportunity laws, and violates the principles of the Chewelah Farmers Market.
-Therefore: It is the policy of the Chewelah Farmers Market to comply with the spirit and intent of federal equal employment opportunity laws and rules.
+Sexual Harassment: Sexual harassment is a practice that violates federal equal employment opportunity laws and violates the principles of the Chewelah Farmers Market.
+Therefore, it is the policy of the Chewelah Farmers Market to comply with the spirit and intent of federal equal employment opportunity laws and rules.
 Vendors and staff will be afforded a work environment free from sexual harassment.
 All vendors and staff shall project the necessary attitudes and behavior to ensure that sexual harassment does not occur.
-Vendors observing or having knowledge of incidents or practices within the Market which are harassment as defined in this policy shall report their observations to the Manager or file a grievance with the Board of Directors.
-The Farmers Market will not tolerate instances where a vendor or staff is retaliated upon in any way for complaining of sexual harassment.
+Vendors observing or having knowledge of incidents or practices within the market which are harassment as defined in this policy shall report their observations to the Market Manager or file a grievance with the Board of Directors.
+The Chewelah Farmers Market will not tolerate instances where a vendor or staff is retaliated upon in any way for complaining of sexual harassment.
 Confidentiality will be maintained whenever possible.
-Violation of this policy may result in immediate and permanent expulsion from the Market.
+Violation of this policy may result in immediate and permanent expulsion from the market.

 Sexual harassment exists when the behavior is repeated or unsolicited and is unwelcome.

-If you feel you are being harassed in any way please contact the Market Manager or any CFM Board member.
+If you feel you are being harassed in any way, please contact the Market Manager or any Board Member.

-Cleaning: The vendor assumes full responsibility to clean the space used by them at the market location and the surrounding area within a 10-foot radius of their area.
+Cleaning: The vendor assumes full responsibility to clean the space used by them at the market location and the surrounding area within a 10-foot radius of their booth space.

 Political and Religious Policy: The market is not a forum for religious or political activities.

 Management Decisions: The vendor agrees that all decisions made by the Market Manager and/or Board President or Board of Directors are binding and final.
-CFM Management reserves the right to refuse any vendor or any item sold or displayed by any vendor at any time with or without cause, and is the sole approval authority for any use of the Chewelah Farmers Market logo.
+Chewelah Farmers Market Management reserves the right to refuse any vendor or any item sold or displayed by any vendor at any time with or without cause and is the sole approval authority for any use of the Chewelah Farmers Market logo.